ACEMAGIC K1

 The ACEMAGIC K1 features a sleek, compact cube design with a matte black plastic housing that measures approximately 128mm x 128mm x 42mm (about 5 inches square).
 Multiple reviewers describe it as the "size of a grilled cheese sandwich" that can fit in your pocket.
 The build quality is solid with well-crafted finishing, though the all-plastic construction feels less premium than metal-bodied competitors.
 The unit weighs just under a pound, making it highly portable and easy to tuck behind a monitor using the included VESA mount bracket.

-Under the hood, the AMD Ryzen 7 7730U processor with Zen 3 architecture delivers capable mid-range performance for everyday computing and creative work.
+Under the hood, the AMD Ryzen 7 5700U processor with Zen 2 architecture delivers capable mid-range performance for everyday computing and creative work.
 YouTube reviewer Technically Unsure ran stress tests showing the system caps at around 50 watts under full load while staying remarkably cool at 55-57 degrees Celsius.
-The reviewer achieved 7,600 Bogo ops per second in stress-ng testing, noting this is “thousands of times” faster than a Raspberry Pi 5 for the same power envelope.
+The reviewer measured 7,600 Bogo ops per second in stress-ng testing and contrasted it against a Raspberry Pi 5 in the same test, which he put at "a couple thousand times" lower on his run.
 The K1 boots into Windows in under 5 seconds thanks to the SSD, though the stock drive uses SATA rather than NVMe speeds.

 Port selection is generous with six USB 3.2 ports spread across front and rear panels.
 The front offers two USB-A 3.2 Gen2 ports and one USB-C with video capability, while the back provides four additional USB-A 3.2 Gen1 ports along with HDMI, DisplayPort, and Gigabit Ethernet.
 WiFi 6 and Bluetooth 5.2 handle wireless connectivity via a MediaTek MT7902 module.
 Storage expansion is supported through dual M.2 2280 slots that accept both NVMe and SATA drives, though Michael Noble notes that replacing the boot SATA drive with NVMe requires extra steps since you can't simply clone between drive types.